-Current research on LLM-based data generation primarily focuses on the models themselves or the generation process, often overlooking the evaluation of the generated data.
-For instance, \citet{long2024llms} structures the literature around the generic workflow of generation and curation in natural language processing, but only briefly mentions evaluation concepts.
-Similarly, \citet{wang2024surveydatasynthesisaugmentation} focuses on the lifecycle of synthetic data usage, dividing it into stages such as pre-training, supervised fine-tuning, and alignment.
-While some surveys do introduce evaluation methods, they are often restricted to a single modality, such as healthcare or tabular data \citep{pezoulas-etal-2024-healthcare, fang2024largelanguagemodelsllmstabular}.
-Furthermore, most evaluations of generated data are extrinsic, which means they only measure improvements in model downstream tasks' performance.
+Current research on LLM-based data generation centers on the models or the generation process, often overlooking evaluation of the generated data.
+For instance, \citet{long2024llms} organize the literature around the generic generation-and-curation workflow in natural language processing but mention evaluation only briefly.
+Similarly, \citet{wang2024surveydatasynthesisaugmentation} focus on the lifecycle of synthetic data usage through stages such as pre-training, supervised fine-tuning, and alignment.
+Surveys that do address evaluation are typically confined to a single modality, such as healthcare or tabular data \citep{pezoulas-etal-2024-healthcare, fang2024largelanguagemodelsllmstabular}.
+Furthermore, most evaluations of generated data are extrinsic, measuring only improvements in model downstream task performance.
 We summarize some representative works and comparisons in Table~\ref{tab:comparison_framework}.
-In contrast, intrinsic evaluation, which assesses data quality directly, remains underdeveloped.
-Although works like Dataflow~\citep{liang2025dataflowllmdrivenframeworkunified} have formalized a "generate-evaluate-filter-refine" paradigm, the literature still lacks a unified framework to audit synthetic data before it enters the training loop.
+Intrinsic evaluation, which assesses data quality directly, remains comparatively underdeveloped.
+Although frameworks such as Dataflow~\citep{liang2025dataflowllmdrivenframeworkunified} formalize a "generate-evaluate-filter-refine" paradigm, the literature still lacks a unified framework to audit synthetic data before it enters the training loop.